yukaylaw2/SpecialLectureNotes/CalcForPhysics/Integration.md

 $\displaystyle \frac{dg(x)}{dx} = 2x$

 This relationship is written in terms of the derivative of something.
 Equations like these are called *differential equations* and are ubiquitous in physics.
+For example, if the acceleration of a particle is $a$, then the velocity is given by the differential equation

+$\displaystyle \frac{dv_x}{dt} = a$

 Note that differential equations might be written in terms of second derivatives (these would be *second-order* differential equations).
 For example, simple harmonic motion is described by the second order differential equation

 $\displaystyle \frac{d^2 x}{dt^2} = - \omega^2 x$